Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval

 \item \textbf{MMR}~\cite{MMR}: We deploy the native MMR algorithm and set $\lambda$---the coefficient that balances the relevance and diversity of the retrieved passage---to a commonly used value: 0.5.

 \item \textbf{SMART}~\cite{SMART-RAG}: As described in \cite{SMART-RAG}, we construct a conflict-aware kernel matrix based on three components: (i) the query-context relevance matrix (measured via cosine similarity between each passage and the query), (ii) the similarity matrix between passages, and (iii) a conflict matrix derived NLI predictions.
 For conflict detection, we use a pre-trained NLI model\footnote{Available at https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7.}.
-This kernel matrix is then used to the described algorithm for passage ranking. \item \textbf{Automated Fact-Checking}~\cite{WikiCheck}: \hao{Existing automated fact-checking APIs provide per-claim (i.e., a complete sentence) check yet; thus, they cannot apply to long adversarial passages directly.
+This kernel matrix is then used to the described algorithm for passage ranking. \item \textbf{Automated Fact-Checking}~\cite{WikiCheck}: Unlike Q\&A domains where a golden source of facts/truth is available (e.g., medical data~\cite{han2024medical}), we are working with queries that have subjective opinions as answers.
+As a baseline defense, fact-checking to check for overt falsehoods can be employed. \hao{Existing automated fact-checking APIs provide per-claim (i.e., a complete sentence) check yet; thus, they cannot apply to long passages directly.
 We empirically compare the benign and adversarial passages, broken down into sentences, to test if fact-checking can distinguish between the two.} \end{itemize}